 The door opened from the opposite side and a single, familiar, slender figure stood there wearing a pleasant smile.
 Pale complexion, dark curls, red lips, jet-black eyes that seemed bottomless.
 Cvetka Akulova, dressed in a thin and loose black dress despite the cold of the train.
 Behind her was a small booth with a table set with two cups of tea.
 A window letting in gray light opened up on the other side of the booth.

 “I’m glad you made it.
 I was starting to worry when you didn’t show up, Atienna.”
-Cvetka closed the door behind Atienna and sank down at one side of the booth.
+Cvetka spoke in Common as she closed the door behind Atienna and sank down at one side of the booth.
 She gestured to the other side, lips curling.

 Werner appeared at Atienna’s side in an instant.
 It appeared as if he was still riding in the train bound to Aquarius himself, although it seemed as if he’d stowed away in a private resting room before synchronizing with her.
 His presence was a welcome one; and when she sat down across from Cvetka, he appeared beside her sitting on her left.